appzuka/project-references-demo/README.md

 console.log(newZoo[0].namex);
 ```

-If an error is introduced in animals/dog.ts the error will be reported when npx webpack is run and lib/animals/dog.ts will not be updated.
-I believe this behaviour is expected.  transpileOnly will only affect files processed by directly ts-loader. ts-loader will initiate the build of referenced projects but any errors will be reported despite transpileOnly being set.
-I don't consider this to be a bug although documentation would help to avoid confusion.
+If an error is introduced in animals/dog.ts the error will be reported when npx webpack is run and lib/animals/dog.ts will not be updated. transpileOnly will only affect files processed by directly ts-loader. ts-loader will initiate the build of referenced projects but any errors will be reported despite transpileOnly being set.
+This behaviour is expected.

 ## Project references, transpileOnly & ForkTsCheckerWebpackPlugin